bgord/knowledge/README.md

 - Basic state definitions
 - Transition definitions
 - Final states
+- Keep track of some kind of state
+- Perform some action on event

 ### [yarn](yarn.md)
 - Upgrade a version of the package in yarn